National Highway A1

 BRIEFING NOTE SUMMARY

-- TNQ’s road transport system is under pressure due to population growth, particularly on the road network in and out of Cairns which is the main distribution hub for the region.
+- TNQ’s road transport system is under pressure due to population growth, particularly on the road network around Cairns which is the main distribution hub for the region.

-- The Bruce Highway is one of Australia’s highest-risk roads and in the 5 years to 2017, there were 328 casualty crashes and 22 fatalities on the stretch between Cairns and Townsville.
+- The Bruce Highway is one of Australia’s highest-risk roads and in the 5 years to 2020, there were 604casualty crashes and 33 fatalities on the stretch between Cairns and Townsville.

 - A strategic transport plan linking Cairns and Townsville is required, together with a significant upgrade of Kuranda Range Road.